caochunshui/Feedback-CNN/README.md

 - imagenet1000_clsid_to_human.txt: storing image net 1000 class names, for visualization and understanding purpose
 - test/simple_test.ipynb: test for a simple feedback network, using a simple fully connected structure
 - test/vgg_test.ipynb: test for the loading of a pretrained vgg network, then check the weights copying from pretrained network to a new defined network interface

+### Citation

+Please consider citing in your publications if it helps your research:

+@inproceedings{cao2015look,
+  title={Look and think twice: Capturing top-down visual attention with feedback convolutional neural networks}, author={Cao, Chunshui and Liu, Xianming and Yang, Yi and Yu, Yinan and Wang, Jiang and Wang, Zilei and Huang, Yongzhen and Wang, Liang and Huang, Chang and Xu, Wei and others}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={2956--2964}, year={2015}
+}